The NSW Department of Fair Trading issued the ‘Real

 AirID is available for download on iTunes to approved real estate agents.
 Contact Dott & Crossitt for a user name and password.

-As always, please don’t hesitate to get in contact with anyone at the team from Dott & Crossitt if you have any queries about this matter.
+As always, please don’t hesitate to get in contact with anyone at the team from Dott & Crossitt or LawSeeker if you have any queries about this matter.